USS Tennessee (BB-43): Battle of Surigao Strait

 Observers aboard Tennessee spotted the flashes in the distance as the light American craft attacked Nishimura's force, and at 03:02, her search radar picked up the enemy ships at a range of 44000 yd.
 Oldendorf gave the order to open fire at 03:51, and West Virginia opened fire first a minute later, followed by Tennessee and California, concentrating their fire on Yamashiro; the other American battleships had trouble locating a target with their radars and held their fire.
 Tennessee fired six-gun salvos in an attempt to conserve her limited stock of armor-piercing shells.
 Yamashiro and Mogami were quickly hit several times by fire from the American battleships and cruisers, suffering severe damage.
 At about 04:00, Mogami and then Yamashiro turned to retreat, both burning; the destroyer fled with them, though she had not suffered any serious damage.

-After the initial phase of the battle, the American battle line turned about, but California misinterpreted the vague order to "turn one five" (meaning to turn 150 degrees—Californias captain read it as an instruction to turn 15 degrees) and turned incorrectly, passing across Tennessees bow.
-By now realizing his mistake, Burnett ordered California to turn hard to starboard while Tennessee hauled out of line.
-The two ships narrowly avoided each other but in the confusion, California masked Tennessee and blocked her from firing for several minutes.
+After the initial phase of the battle, the American battle line turned about.
+However, California misinterpreted the vague order to "turn one five" (meaning to turn 150 degrees—Californias captain read it as an instruction to turn 15 degrees) and turned incorrectly, passing across Tennessees bow.
+Heffernan saw what was about to happen and has been credited with quick ship handling actions in preventing a another collision with California.
+By now realizing his mistake, Burnett ordered California to turn hard to starboard, but in the confusion, California masked Tennessee and blocked her from firing for several minutes.
 At 04:08, Tennessee fired one last salvo at the fleeing Japanese ships.
 By this time, several torpedoes launched by the Japanese vessels approached the American line, but none of them struck the battleships.
 In the course of twelve minutes of shooting, Tennessee had fired 69 armor-piercing shells.